compulim/generator-azure-web-app/README.md

 If you want to develop or debug this scaffolding, follow these steps:

-1. Run `npm uninstall generator-azure-web-app -g` to uninstall any installed scaffold
+1. Run `npm uninstall generator-azure-web-app -g` to uninstall any installed scaffolding
 2. Run `git clone https://github.com/compulim/generator-azure-web-app.git` to clone the repository
 3. Run `npm link .` to link-install this copy, instead of the official one from npm registry